Rio (band)

-Rio (pronounced as Rió and not popularly as Río; stylized as RIO) is a new wave band formed in Pueblo Libre, Lima, Peru in the 1980s and has almost 40 years of uninterrupted career.
+Rio (pronounced as Rió and not popularly as Río; stylized as RIO) is a Peruvian new wave and rock band formed in Pueblo Libre, Lima, in the 1980s and has almost 40 years of uninterrupted career.
 It is composed of Pocho Prieto (vocals and guitars), Cucho Galarza (bass), Chachi Galarza (guitar), the historical members, also Fred Aching (drums) and Juan Carlos Fernández (keyboards).

 History

 The band was formed in early 1984 in the district of Pueblo Libre, Lima.
-Founders Arturo "Pocho" Prieto and brothers José "Chachi" and Lucio "Cucho" Galarza named the group Royal International Orchest.
+Founders Arturo "Pocho" Prieto and brothers José "Chachi" and Lucio "Cucho" Galarza named the group Royal International Orchest, abbreviated as RIO.
 In this early stage, the group covered English songs.

 In 1984, they began to write their own songs in Spanish and released Son Colegialas through the record label El Virrey.
 Their first release was not very successful due to problems with the publishing house.
 Nevertheless, they opened doors in the Cono Norte, where they began to give concerts.
 The following year, the group released "Televidente", recorded at Elías Ponce's studio, not at "El Virrey," and added Coco Tafur on keyboards.
 With this song, Rio's popularity grew to the point that they were hired for various gigs in Lima and even in the provinces.

 After many tours, they released their third single, "La Universidad (cosa de locos)."
 The promotion of the band was greatly helped by the edition of videos that circulated in some musical programs at that time.
-In 1986, the group released their first album titled Lo peor de todo, presented at concerts in countries like Chile (including the show Sábado Gigante), Mexico, and Bolivia.
+In 1986, the group released their first album titled Lo Peor de Todo, presented at concerts in countries like Chile (including the show Sábado Gigante), Mexico, and Bolivia.